Ohio Osteopathic Foundation

 OOA History Fund

 In January 1997, the OOF established a centennial fund to raise money for special projects designed to honor the 100th anniversary of the profession in Ohio.
 Commemorative posters, a video profiling the profession in Ohio, and radio public service announcements were produced.
 In 1999,the fund received a $45,000 grant from The Brentwood Foundation to hire Carol Poh Miller, a Cleveland historian, to research and write a history of the osteopathic profession in Ohio.
 The book was published by the Ohio University Press in 2004.
-A Second Voice: A Century of Osteopathic Medicine in Ohio is availabe for purchase from OU Press.
+A Second Voice: A Century of Osteopathic Medicine in Ohio is available for purchase from the Ohio University Press.

 Warren General Hospital Fund